rbkmoney/fe-core/packages/partial-fetcher/README.md

 # Partial-fetcher

-**The library for fetching data from endpoints that uses continuationToken.**
+**The library for fetching data from endpoints that uses continuationToken**

 API answers something like this?